By Haley Hall, B.A.

-Here are eight tips to help promote learning in a fun and easy way (sunscreen not included!):
+Here are seven tips to help promote learning in a fun and easy way (sunscreen not included!):

 - Join a Summer Reading Program.
 Most public libraries and bookstores have incentive programs to encourage children of all ages to keep reading throughout the summer.
 While you’re registering, check out some new genres of books.
 Many kids get stuck in a reading rut, so look up some recommended book lists and choose something unique!

 - Try a new recipe!
 Practice measurement and following directions skills while spending some time together in the kitchen.
 An added bonus?
 Kids are learning valuable life skills and might be able to start making their own breakfast or lunch, which means you get more time to tackle your to-do list.